Algebraic Kasparov K-theory. I: Introduction

 \section{Introduction}

-$K$-theory was originally discovered in the late 50-s in algebraic geometry.
+$K$-theory was originally discovered by Grothendieck in the late 50-s.
 Thanks to works by Atiyah, Hirzebruch, Adams $K$-theory was firmly entrenched in topology in the 60-s.
 Along with topological $K$-theory mathematicians developed algebraic $K$-theory.
 After Atiyah-Singer's index theorem for elliptic operators $K$-theory penetrated into analysis and gave rise to operator $K$-theory.

 The development of operator $K$-theory in the 70-s took place in a close contact with the theory of extensions of $C^*$-algebras and prompted the creation of a new technical apparatus, the Kasparov $K$-theory~\cite{Kas}.
 The Kasparov bifunctor $KK_*(A,B)$ combines Grothendieck's $K$-theory $K_*(B)$ and its dual (contravariant) theory $K^*(A)$.
 The existence of the product $KK_*(A,D)\otimes KK_*(D,B)\to KK_*(A,B)$ makes the bifunctor into a very strong and flexible tool.